 This is required for admission/application as it contains a detailed summary of your background.
 There is no page limit for a CV or resume and you are expected to note down your research experiences.

-Endeavour to add your academic publications from your previous researches.
+Endeavour to add your academic publications from your previous research.
 This will help to inform the admission board of your readiness through experience.

 Submitting a research proposal enables the university to assign the most suitable supervisor to you.
 Although some universities will require you to choose a supervisor and let the supervisor accept to supervise you before you are given admission for Ph.D.
 Whichever way, it is worthy of note that your Research Proposal has a say in if you will be accepted or rejected by your supposed supervisor.